RooyyDoe/browser-technologies-2021/README.md

   <img src="https://user-images.githubusercontent.com/40355914/111617905-0587a100-87e4-11eb-8d3c-ed0420753423.jpeg" width="650" height="auto" >

   **Enhancements**
-  1. **Unique code:** Every user that joins my survey will get a unique code that they will have to use when they don't finish the survey and come back later to fill it in further.
+  1. **Unique code:** Every user that joins my survey will get a unique code that they will have to use when they don't finish the survey and come back later.
 This code is given whenever a user starts the survey.
 In the start screen users will be able to see a list of their unique codes and will be able to click on them and get back to where they left off.
-There will also be a input field where the user can put in one of the existing codes that he copied.
+There will also be an input field where the user can put in one of the existing codes that he/she copied.
-  2. **copy to clipboard:** User will be able to copy the unique code from the page without double clicking the code or using the mouse.
-When the user is navigated to the unique code page the only thing that needs to be done is to click the copy short code from the keyboard mac: `cmd + c` windows: `ctrl + c`.
+  2. **Copy to clipboard:** Users will be able to copy the unique code from the page without double clicking the code or using the mouse.
+When the user is navigated to the unique code page the only thing that needs to be done is to click the copy short code from the keyboard, which is for a mac device: `cmd + c` and for a windows device: `ctrl + c`.

 </details>